An Optimal Design Framework for Lasso Sign Recovery: Abstract

 \section{Abstract}

-Supersaturated designs, in which the number of factors exceeds the number of runs, are often constructed under a heuristic criterion that measures a design's proximity to an unattainable orthogonal design.
-Such a criterion does not directly measure a design's quality in terms of screening.
-To address this disconnect, we develop optimality criteria to maximize the lasso's sign recovery probability.
-The criteria have varying amounts of prior knowledge about the model's parameters.
-We show that an orthogonal design is an ideal structure when the signs of the active factors are unknown.
-When the signs are assumed known, we show that a design whose columns exhibit small, positive correlations are ideal.
-Such designs are sought after by the $Var(s+)$-criterion.
-These conclusions are based on a continuous optimization framework, which rigorously justifies the use of established heuristic criteria.
-From this justification, we propose a computationally-efficient design search algorithm that filters through optimal designs under different heuristic criteria to select the one that maximizes the sign recovery probability under the lasso.
+Supersaturated designs investigate more factors than there are runs, and are often constructed under a criterion measuring a design's proximity to an unattainable orthogonal design.
+The most popular analysis identifies active factors by inspecting the solution path of a penalized estimator, such as the lasso.
+Recent criteria encouraging positive correlations between factors have been shown to produce designs with more definitive solution paths so long as the active factors have positive effects.
+Two open problems affecting the understanding and practicality of supersaturated designs are: (1) do optimal designs under existing criteria maximize support recovery probability across an estimator's solution path, and (2) why do designs with positively correlated columns produce more definitive solution paths when the active factors have positive sign effects?
+To answer these questions, we develop criteria maximizing the lasso's sign recovery probability.
+We prove that an orthogonal design is an ideal structure when the signs of the active factors are unknown, and a design constant small, positive correlations is ideal when the signs are assumed known.
+A computationally-efficient design search algorithm is proposed that first filters through optimal designs under new heuristic criteria to select the one that maximizes the lasso sign recovery probability.